DevExpress/devextreme-demos/JSDemos/Demos/ButtonGroup/Overview/description.md

 ## Bind ButtonGroup to Data

 Use the [items](/Documentation/ApiReference/UI_Components/dxButtonGroup/Configuration/items/) array to populate ButtonGroup with data.
-You can specify the following fields in the data objects:
+You can specify the following fields in data objects:

 - [hint](/Documentation/ApiReference/UI_Components/dxButtonGroup/Configuration/items/#hint)